AppleDog77/HomerSimpson/homer_od/readme.txt

 Ver 1.4 - Added Sleep Mode checks to Dressup reactions and some meta stuff, uninstall reactions, OnScreensaverStart response, SurfaceTable file, more hugging and petting reactions, dialogue, words, wordgroups, and Spectre custom calibration and responses.
 Customized more Music Player dialogue.
 (Tue, Jul 29, 2025)
 Ver 1.4.1 - Fixed a stray bracket and removed OnScreenSaverStart, as it's a NOTIFY event which doesn't support dialogue.
 (Wed, Jul 30, 2025)
 Ver 1.5 - Streamlined Readme as most of its info is already available on my site, added credit for cursor in Readme, and added dialogue, a new wordgroup, more silly words, more dreams, more questions from Homer, more hugging reactions, more words to the minigames, empty space to the end of the soundbites so they play fully under Wine/Proton (or else they get cut off), Needle Poke reactions, and Sleep Mode check for feeding him.
 (Fri, Oct 17, 2025)
+Ver 1.6 - Added dialogue, new ties, more words to wordgroups, reactions to Needle poking Homer's donut, and a Wake Up option that makes Homer automatically wake up and talk about his dream.
+Fixed a bug where trying to repeat Homer's random dream dialogue that he says after he has woken up during RandomTalk makes him talk about a different dream, as well as a minor graphical glitch.
+(Sat, Dec 20, 2025)